 Although airlines don’t fly the same planes in 2012 that they did in the 1950s, 1960s, or 1970s, parts of the industry’s business processes, business models, and technology infrastructure date back to those eras.

 Exploring new potential means of generating long-term profitability has become essential for traditional airlines (Pilz & Dyerfox, 2011).
 The information era that is in its way of superseding (in terms of business and lifestyle impact) the technological revolution of the last century is bringing about new tools that put a genuine customer centric approach within reach.

 A customer-centric approach requires knowing in depth the (prospective) customers in order to precisely estimate their lifetime value.
 The extreme-fast-pace accumulation of both structured and unstructured data together with the recent progress in machine learning techniques are demonstrating mind-blowing results.
-Artificial intelligence of the beginning of this 21st century is already successfully delivering beyond its promises, and this is only the start of the exponentially ascending curve (to illustrate this fact, notable figures such as Stephen Hawking, Bill Gates or Elon Musk, among others, have recently expressed some grave concerns about the threat that such a technology could pose on human kind–a quick search using Google News yields many results on that topic). kurzweil (2011) famously said, “information technology’s growing exponentially and our intuition about the future is not exponential, it’s linear.”
+Artificial intelligence of the beginning of this 21st century is already successfully delivering beyond its promises, and this is only the start of the exponentially ascending curve (to illustrate this fact, notable figures such as Stephen Hawking, Bill Gates or Elon Musk, among others, have recently expressed some grave concerns about the threat that such a technology could pose on human kind–a quick search using Google News yields many results on that topic). kurzweil (IT Growth and Global Change: A Conversation with Ray Kurzweil, 2011) famously said, “information technology’s growing exponentially and our intuition about the future is not exponential, it’s linear.”
 Those intelligent systems are not only confined in research labs, they are invading the industry as well (Power, 2015).